hybridsjs/hybrids/docs/component-model/localization.md

 });
 ```

-In the above example, to translate the component content, we just need to add the correct message to the `localize` function, but the component structure is not changed.
+In the above example, to translate the component content we only need to add the correct message to the `localize` function; the component structure is not changed.

 ### Key

 The phrase key is generated from the text content.
-It is trimmed before matching, but the whitespace in the result template is preserved.
+It is trimmed before matching, but the whitespace in the resulting template is preserved.

-The expressions inside of the text content are replaced with the `${\d}` placeholders with ascending index, always starting from zero (it avoids the key mismatch when new expression is added to the template).
-However, the order of the expressions in the translated message might be changed.
+Expressions inside the text content are replaced with `${\d}` placeholders with an ascending index, always starting from zero (this avoids key mismatches when a new expression is added to the template).
+However, the order of the expressions in the translated message can be changed.

 ```javascript
 import { define, html, localize } from "hybrids";